casdoor/casdoor-website/docs/integration/go/grafana.md

 ## Using Casdoor for authentication in Grafana

 [Grafana](https://grafana.com/oss/grafana/) supports authentication via Oauth.
-Therefore it is extremely easy for uses to use casdoor to log in in Grafana.
+Therefore it is extremely easy for users to use casdoor to log in in Grafana.
 Only several steps and simple configurations can achieve that.

 Here is a tutorial to use Casdoor for authentication in Grafana.
 Before you proceed, please ensure that you have grafana installed and running.